Joy-Mbuvi/Customs/Readme.md

 This project involves a web application that allows customers to create an account, authenticate using Google, and receive a JWT token for secure access to the platform.
 The application integrates with the Africa's Talking API in a test environment (sandbox mode) for processing orders.
 The project uses PostgreSQL as the database to manage customer data and orders.

-The app's Continuous Integration (CI) is managed using GitHub Pages, while Continuous Deployment (CD) is handled through AWS Elastic Beanstalk.
-The customer ordering system allows users to place orders for products, and the backend is structured to support scalability and security with JWT authentication.

 ## Features